Updated on March 18th, 2021

 Whatever the future holds, I intend to be diligently reaching out to and finding new ways to communicate and engage existing and new generations of Americans.

 I Turn Down Free Products, but I Do Not Turn Down Drinks (Especially if You’re Paying)

 My Favorite Nation, “Donation”

 Everything I do relating to Oishii-Desu, and the things you do not see such as assisting businesses, I do for free (yea, I know, that’s the value I deliver).
-I also do not even take products, or well, I did in the early days, 3x’s out of well over a dozen offers.
-So, if you are feeling generous, for the price of a coffee or about the cost of a 6-pack, you can make my day.
-BTW, why PBR?
-Cuz $4.75, I’m not bougie.
+So, if you are feeling generous, for the price of a coffee or about the cost of a cheap 6-pack (I’m not bougie), you can make my day.

 I will guilt you by thanking you in advance